-This document aims to describe all tools created for the nrip-jamaica works, with a focus on the underlying geoprocessing functions that run each tool.
+This document aims to describe all tools created for the NRIP Jamaica works, with a focus on the underlying geoprocessing functions that run each tool.

 Library installation guide

 To run the tools there are a few required python libraries that must be installed.
 These are Geopandas and WhiteboxTools.
 GeoPandas is an open-source library that extends the datatypes used by pandas to allow spatial operations on geometric types.
 WhiteboxTools is an open-source geospatial data analysis platform.